National Agency for the Prohibition of Traffic in Persons and Other Related Matters (NAPTIP), Nigeria

 b.
 Adopt measures to protect and assist victims, including provision of witness protection programmes and rehabilitation;

 c.
-Facilitate cooperation and dialogue the different stakeholders (Government agencies, social partners, and international organizations);
+Facilitate cooperation and dialogue between the different stakeholders (Government agencies, social partners, and international organizations);

 d.
-Strengthen investigate and prosecution of traffickers and enhance the effectiveness of law enforcement agents;
+Strengthen investigation and prosecution of traffickers and enhance the effectiveness of law enforcement agents;

 e.
 Promote international cooperation and coordination on anti-trafficking measures.